gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to fetch navigations
+Use this API to fetch the navigations details which includes the items of the navigation pane.
+It also shows the links and sub-navigations.

 *Success Response:*

-A JSON object with navigation details
+Success.
+Returns a JSON object with navigation details.
+Check the example shown below or refer `NavigationGetResponse` for more details.

 Schema: `NavigationGetResponse`